AdobeDocs/experience-platform.pt-BR/help/segmentation/pql/array-functions.md

 **Exemplo**

-A consulta PQL a seguir agrupa todas as ordens pelas quais a ordem foi armazenada.
+A consulta do PQL a seguir agrupa todas as ordens pelas quais a ordem foi armazenada.

 ```sql
 orders.groupBy(storeId)